 Most importantly, though, my years in this industry have introduced me to interesting and dedicated individuals who understand the transformational power of learning.
 I’d love to get to know more of you.
 Let’s connect!

-In January 2009, I was named to the Advisory Board of the McGill University Centre for Continuing Education (CCE).
+From 2009 to 2016, I was named to the Advisory Board of the McGill University Centre for Continuing Education (CCE).
 I’m thankful for the opportunity to give back to the institution that has given me so much.